 By combining Python automation with a managed API, you can easily scale your Facebook post scraper to gather insights from any public page or topic.

-If you need to expand your workflow, consider exploring other tools such as Apify or Nimble, which offer dedicated Facebook page scraper and Facebook profile scraper options.
+If you need to expand your workflow, consider exploring tools such as Apify or Nimble, which offer dedicated Facebook page and profile scrapers.

 FAQs about Facebook scrapers